dsbowen/gshap/README.md

 ## Applications

+This is just a small sample of the questions G-SHAP can address.

 ### General classification and regression

 Suppose we have a black-box model which diagnoses patients with COVID-19, the flu, or a common cold based on their symptoms.
 Existing explanatory methods can tell us why our model diagnosed a patient with COVID-19.
 G-SHAP can answer broader questions, such as *how do the symptoms which distinguish COVID-19 from the flu differ from those which distinguish COVID-19 from the common cold?*.